khesse-757/kahdev.me/_posts/2025-12-13-matrix-rain-visualizer.md

 tags: [python, pyscript, visualization]
 ---

 This site has a green terminal theme, and I already had a rain drop effect on the main page for the ASCII art and my initials.
 But I wanted something more Matrixy.
-Like the digital rain from Neo's apartment scene.
+Like the digital rain from the openning scene scene.
 So I built it with PyScript to test out my Python template.

 ## The Concept